FAA Approved Testing Center

 Pilots and flight instructors for all aircraft categories, mechanics, dispatchers, and parachute riggers who seek FAA certification must pass FAA written tests.
 Those tests can be administered at Orange County Flight Center’s modern, computerized testing center located in our main facility and open during normal business hours.

 OCFC is your Testing Facility and your flight instructor or dispatch desk will help with the paperwork to submit for testing.
-The actual testing is administered remotely by Computer Assisted Testing Service, Inc. (CATS) after background and address verification via the CATS website.
+The actual testing is administered remotely by PSI Services after background and address verification via the PSI website.
 Once you’ve satisfied the requirements, the test is taken on a computer in our state-of-the-art testing facility at Orange County Airport.

 FAA Part 107 Drone Testing